 You are here >

-Caritas staff recently visiting an education and rural development programme in Bamyan province, Afghanistan, found a surprisingly peaceful place.
-That was despite two attacks in troubled northeast Bamyan shortly after their visit that left five New Zealand soldiers dead.
-Caritas International Development Manager Tara D’Sousa and Programmes Officer Nick Borthwick visited Shaidan Valley and Yakawlang areas.
+In 2012 Caritas staff visited an education and rural development programme in Bamyan province, Afghanistan.
+They found a surprisingly peaceful place despite two attacks in troubled northeast Bamyan shortly after their visit that left five New Zealand soldiers dead.
+Caritas International Development Manager Tara D’Sousa and Senior Programmes Officer Nick Borthwick visited Shaidan Valley and Yakawlang areas.
 Their biggest impression was one of peacefulness and community harmony.

 ‘People are just going about their daily lives and making the most of their opportunities,’ says Nick.